 Many parents don’t have the money for boxed curriculum or don’t like the busy work they typically employ.
 Such parents design their own lessons.
 Designing lessons is very simple.
 There is a wealth of resources both for design and activities available to parents.
 Parents that design their own lessons typically don’t separate topics into school subjects as clearly.
 A child can learn Language Arts, Math, Social Studies, and Science in the same lesson for example.

 Unschooling is often also referred to as Child-Led learning and looks differently in each house.
-In some homes, children are expected to complete school tasks but are given the right to choose the methods and/or topics they learn about themselves.
+In some homes, children are expected to complete the right to choose the methods and/or topics they learn about themselves.
 In some homes, children are not expected to complete school work at all.
 Instead they are taught by hands on real world methods, and usually allowed to choose their areas of interest.
 From the outside, these families often look as if they are simply neglecting their children’s education.
 Often, these children learn at very inconsistent rates.
 Sometimes they will fall well behind their peers in difficult subjects for years.
 At some point, these children eventually find an internal desire to learn what they don’t know.
 Either they just gain an interest, or they develop a goal that necessitates certain knowledge.
-Rest assured, what it takes the rest of society 12 years of life to learn can actually be learned in just a few months when they are more mature and motivated.
+Rest assured, what it takes the rest of society 12 years of can actually be learned in just a few months when they are more mature and motivated.
 Unschooling is much easier and less expensive than any other means of education.
 Successful unschooling necessitates a high level of parental involvement, since most learning is from conversations and activities.
 It is only for confident parents, though.
 It can be downright nerve racking to deal with doubters when you don’t have written proof of your child’s abilities.
-Worse yet, self doubt can gnaw at your confidence in your parenting skills in general when it starts in on your educational choices.
+Worse yet, self doubt can gnaw at your confidence in your choices.

 While I don’t really consider this an option, it should be brought up.
 The less an education method looks like what someone is used to, the more likely they are to think that education is being neglected.
 Educational neglect means withholding education from your children.
 Teaching them differently is not neglectful.
 Most of the education laws in the United States are meant to reduce educational neglect.
 There are laws on every type of schooling.
 Public schools have waste more and more classroom time to teach kids to pass tests just to keep their funding.
 Private schools have to monitor and report on family and health information they have no business even knowing.
 Homeschools have to constantly prove themselves, even being forced to submit to regular home inspections in some areas.
 The problem with all these laws is that the people that abide by them are the ones doing what they’re supposed to.
 The ones that are neglectful simply fly under the radar.
 We are crippling our ability to raise intelligent children in the hopes of helping those that aren’t affected by our efforts.
 Instead of reporting your local homeschoolers or voting in tighter restrictions on your local schools, think about what you are trying to achieve and whether your actions will have any effect on that problem.